 Best for big gardens with hard-to-reach or rough grass

-The Robomow RS630 is best for big gardens with hard-to-reach or rough grass.
-It's big blade size—22-inches—means it can get through a lot of cutting in a short period of time, which, added to its three or four acre range, makes it versatile.
-According to Robomow, the RS630 can handle grass that is up to 15 cm long.
+The Robomow RS635 is best for big gardens with hard-to-reach or rough grass.
+It's big blade size – 56cm – means it can get through a lot of cutting in a short period of time, which, added to its ability to mow lawns up to 3,600 square metres in size, makes it versatile.
+According to Robomow, the RS635 can handle grass that is up to 80mm long.

-The RS630 is expensive, with a starting price of £2,499, but its ability to scale 20 degree slopes, battery life that lasts up to 70 minutes, and low noise level make it the ideal purchase for anyone looking at the top-end of robotic lawnmowers.
+The RS635 is expensive, but its ability to scale 20 degree slopes, battery life that lasts up to 100 minutes, and low noise level make it the ideal purchase for anyone looking at the top-end of robotic lawnmowers.

 2. Flymo Robotic Lawnmower 1200 R

 Mowing width: 17cm | Mowing height: 20-50mm | Maximum lawn area: 400m sq | Slopes: 25% | Battery type: 18v lithium | Charge time: 50 mins | Average runtime: 65 mins | Coverage per charge: not stated | Noise level: 45-58db | Dimensions: 58x46x26cm | Weight: 7.4kg

 Flymo, the well-known garden appliance brand, has excelled itself with the 1200 R. The mower, which costs £650, is best for people who want a clean cut with no tyre marks or grass left around.